Secondary Protocol

 Secondary Protocol is the first studio album by American rapper Wildchild.
 It was released on Stones Throw Records in 2003.
 The album's title meaning is about the artist wanting to show a more personal view, which is alternative to what he brings as a member of Lootpack.

+The title track is featured in the video game Tony Hawk's Underground.